undertherain/furiganize/README.md

 (should work in OpenOffice too, but I did not check)

 It is written in Python and uses mecab and kakasi installed system-wide.
-It makes things easier for Linux users, you just need to install kakasi, mecab and mecab-naist-jdic-eucjp packages (on fedora install kakasi-dict), they are usually available form standard repositories.
+It makes things easier for Linux users, you just need to install kakasi, mecab and mecab-naist-jdic-eucjp packages on Ubuntu, or  kakasi, kakasi-dict, mecab and mecab-ipadic-EUCJP on Fedora.
+They are usually available form standard repositories.

 Then copy macro to your LibreOffice script path, typically `~/.config/libreoffice/4/user/Scripts/python`